laurentperrinet/Perrinet20PredictiveProcessing/README.md

 contours of visual objects.
 In the time domain, the knowledge of the motion of visual objects may help predict their future positions..

+However, there are limits to this efficiency.
+First, luminous information can be noisy and ambiguous, such as in dim light conditions.
+Second, neural networks have limited information transfer capacities and importantly process in formation with a certain delay.
+In humans for instance the delay for the transmission of retinal information is approx 80ms, while the minimal latency to perform a motor action is approx an additional 50 ms. While this constrains a lot the capacity of the visual system, we will take advantage of these delays to better unravel visual processes - as they unfold in time.